-New!
+New for 2022!
 Lidar Sensor Training

 We are thrilled to announce that we have dates for our lidar courses in partnership with Level 5 Supplies.

-In 2022 we will launch a range of specialist training courses, designed to support lidar sensor use and integration accelerate the tricky early stages of integration.
+In 2022 we launched a range of specialist training courses, designed to support lidar sensor use and integration accelerate the tricky early stages of integration.
 The one and two day courses offer the ideal combination of theory and practice, ensuring you develop a sound working knowledge of LiDAR hardware and software.
 Learn how to get started with generating, recording and interpreting point clouds for robotics, surveying and autonomous systems.
 It will be an exclusive opportunity to understand the fundamentals of digital 3D LiDAR technology with the Level Five Supplies team and expert course leader, Dr. Rebecca Bennett.

 Introductory course – for Project Managers, Junior Technicians, non-technical analysts and consultants, decision-makers.